zzerexx/scripts/README.md

 This version does not use the drawing library

 ## Update v1.0.2
-Added Configs!
-You can now load and manage your configs within the UI!
-Added preset colors.
-You can find this by clicking the arrow on the Color text box.
-Added a message box that appears when hovering over certain buttons/text boxes for a bit.
-The message box can have extra information about what the function does.
 Added Rainbow Color.
 Movement Error now supports Climbing and Swimming.
 Fixed some issues with configs.